agrc/gis.utah.gov/_posts/2018-11-07-arc-gis-server-10-6-upgrade.md

 ### Local Mosaic Datasets
 {: .text-left}

-The source data for the Image Services is available for download from [raster.utah.gov](https://raster.utah.gov/) as well as the [AGRC ftp site](ftp://ftp.agrc.utah.gov/Imagery/).
+The source data for the Image Services is available for download from [raster.utah.gov](https://raster.utah.gov/).
 This data allows for the creation of local [mosaic datasets](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/what-is-a-mosaic-dataset.htm) for visualization and analysis.
 The Image Services are a convenience that is no longer going to be offered and the public will have to manage its own mosaic datasets for advanced analysis.

 ### Discover Services
 {: .text-left}